Arthurdale Heritage, Inc.

 Section 3: Special Meetings.
 The president or any five (5) directors of the Board of Directors may call special meetings of the Board.
 Notice of such special meetings shall be given to each director by the president or designee at least five (5) days prior to the meeting indicating the fixed time and place for meeting.

 Section 5: Board Elections.
-Annually, one-third of the Board of Directors shall be elected for a three (3)-year term.
-If necessary, all unexpired terms that exist at the time of elections, shall also be filled and sent to the membership for election.
+Annually, up to one-third of the Board of Directors shall be elected for a three (3)-year term.
+If necessary, all unexpired terms that exist at the time of elections, shall also be filled and sent to the membership for election

 Section 6: Board Nominating Committee.
 The Board Nominating Committee shall be responsible for developing nominees for board elections.
 This committee shall be a sub-committee of the Governance Committee as outlined in Article VIII, Section 1.

 a.
 Composition.
 The committee shall consist of five (5) organizational members.
 At least one member (1) shall currently sit on the Board of Directors and be appointed by the Board.
 The other four (4) members shall be elected by the organization’s membership.